 Unlock the potential of multi-cancer early detection

 Age is the biggest risk factor for cancer.
-The risk of cancer increases exponentially after the age of 50.
-In fact, adults over age 50 are 13 times more likely to have cancer compared to people under the age of 50.3
+Adults over the age of 50 are 13 times more likely to have cancer compared to people under the age of 50.4

 Unfortunately, cancer can impact anyone.
-Approximately 90% of cancers are not hereditary.4
+Approximately 90% of cancers are not hereditary.5

-However, an individual undergoing single-cancer screening, such as for colorectal cancer, is more likely to be diagnosed with a different cancer than the one being screened.10 Galleri goes further than routine cancer screenings to screen for more cancers, such as stomach and pancreatic cancer.1
+Clinical trials have shown that routine single-cancer screening tests save lives.7 However, an individual undergoing single-cancer screening, such as for colorectal cancer, is more likely to be diagnosed with a different cancer than the one being screened.8 The Galleri test goes further than routine cancer screenings to screen for more cancers, such as pancreatic and ovarian cancer.1,2*

 Screening for multiple cancers with Galleri